thegworld/gtx-browser/docs/modifying_session_history_serialization.md

   and
   [`RecursivelyGenerateFrameState`](https://source.chromium.org/chromium/chromium/src/+/main:content/browser/renderer_host/navigation_entry_impl.cc;drc=23e90a11b9094fe2682083445f14abbaea9bef48;l=132)
-  in `content/browser/renderer_host/navigation_entry_impl.cc` to save and restore the new value from appropriate locations in Chromium.
+  in `content/browser/renderer_host/navigation_entry_impl.cc` to save and restore the new value from appropriate locations in GTx Browser.
 - Update any member declaration comments for the new value in `content/browser/renderer_host/frame_navigation_entry.h`, indicating if the new value is persisted if necessary (*e.g.*